 Across England there are many places with connections to the Mayflower story and worldwide there are over 35 million descendants of the passengers and crew who sailed on her.

-The story of the Mayflower in the UK can be told through the histories of 11 key locations: Austerfield; Boston; Dartmouth; Gainsborough; Harwich; Immingham; Scrooby; Babworth; Plymouth; Rotherhithe; Southampton; Worcestershire.
+The story of the Mayflower in the UK can be told through the histories of locations across England including: Chorley, Austerfield & Doncaster; Boston; Dartmouth; Gainsborough; Harwich; Immingham; Scrooby; Babworth; Plymouth; London – Rotherhithe & the City of London; Dorking, Southampton; Worcestershire.

 The places of worship listed below each had their part to play in the story of this historic voyage.